Fact-checked by the onlinepaydaynews.com editorial team

 Is an auto-renewal loan charge always illegal?

-Not always — but it is illegal when applied without your explicit written consent.
+Not always.
 If your loan agreement contained clear, standalone renewal authorization language that you signed separately, the charge may be legal.
-The key test is whether you provided affirmative, documented consent specifically for the renewal transaction.
+The key test is whether you provided affirmative, documented consent specifically for the renewal transaction, not whether renewal was mentioned somewhere in the original contract.

 How do I get a refund for an unauthorized loan renewal fee?

-File a Regulation E dispute with your bank within 60 days of the charge appearing on your statement — this triggers a mandatory 10-business-day investigation window.
-Simultaneously file a complaint through the CFPB’s official portal at consumerfinance.gov/complaint.
+File a Regulation E dispute with your bank within 60 days of the charge appearing on your statement.
+This triggers a mandatory 10-business-day investigation window with provisional credit.
+At the same time, file a complaint through the CFPB’s official portal at consumerfinance.gov/complaint.
 Most unauthorized charges are refunded within 22 to 45 days when both steps are taken together.

 Can a lender report me to credit bureaus for refusing to pay an unauthorized renewal?